Closed string deformations in open string field theory III: ${\cal N}=2$ worldsheet localization: localization of open-closed couplings

 are solvable, the corresponding matter fields $(\mathbb{V}_{1/2}^\pm)^\ast$ (and the respective string field $\varphi^\ast$) determine, to the given order in perturbation theory, a global minimum of the effective potential

-This clearly occurs in the case when the positive-definite undeformed quartic potential $-\tilde{{S}}_{3,0}$ in \eqref{eq:above1} is non-zero and the mass-term correction $\mu\tilde{{S}}_{1,1}$ renders some of the modes tachyonic.
-Also note that while the conditions \eqref{eq:genADHMbulk} are clearly sufficient for obtaining a global minimum of the effective potential, it turns out that there exist backgrounds for which the inner product $\langle \cdot | \cdot\rangle$ can become degenerate on the basis of auxiliary fields $\{\mathbb{H}_1^\pm,\mathbb{H}_0\}$.
-In other words, the generalized ADHM constraints \eqref{eq:genADHMbulk} are not always necessary.
-A recent example of such a background is provided by the $\text{D}(-1)/\text{D}7$ system recently investigated by \cite{Billo:2021xzh}.
+This clearly occurs in the case when the positive semi-definite undeformed quartic potential $-\tilde{{S}}_{3,0}$ in \eqref{eq:above1} is non-zero and the mass-term correction $\mu\tilde{{S}}_{1,1}$ renders some of the modes tachyonic.
+Also note that while the conditions \eqref{eq:genADHMbulk} are clearly sufficient for obtaining a global minimum of the effective potential, the semi-definitness of \eqref{eq:above1} means that the generalized ADHM constraints \eqref{eq:genADHMbulk} are not always necessary, namely they can be overconstraining.
+While this does not happen in the example of the $\text{D}(-1)/\text{D}3$ system, which is analyzed in detail below, it turns out that there exist other backgrounds for which the inner product $\langle \cdot | \cdot\rangle$ can become degenerate on the set of auxiliary fields $\{\mathbb{H}_1^\pm,\mathbb{H}_0\}$.
+An example of such a background is provided by the $\text{D}(-1)/\text{D}7$ system recently investigated by \cite{Billo:2021xzh}.

 The effective potential \eqref{eq:above12} then has a generalized Mexican-hat shape and gives the \emph{tachyon potential} (to given order in perturbation theory) for such modes.
-Since the string field $\varphi^\ast$ then solves the effective (massless) equation of motion and we have argued that there are no additional constraints coming from out-of-gauge equations for $\mathfrak{R}$, it follows that $\Phi^\ast\equiv \Phi^{(\mu)}(\varphi^\ast)=\varphi^\ast+\mathfrak{R}^{(\mu)}(\varphi^\ast)$ solves the full SFT equation of motion.
+Since the string field $\varphi^\ast$ then solves the effective (massless) equation of motion and we have argued that there are no additional constraints coming from out-of-gauge equations for $R$, it follows that $\Phi^\ast\equiv \Phi^{(\mu)}(\varphi^\ast)=\varphi^\ast+R^{(\mu)}(\varphi^\ast)$ solves the full SFT equation of motion.
 Provided that they are solvable, the equations \eqref{eq:genADHMbulk} therefore determine a classical solution of the full SFT corresponding to a barely relevant deformation.
 Also note that since the perturbative vacuum\footnote{The choice $\varphi=0$ indeed corresponds to the \emph{true} perturbative vacuum of the effective SFT (to the given order in $\mu$) because the tadpole term vanishes at leading order in $\mu$.} $\mathbb{H}_1^\pm=\mathbb{H}_0=0$ clearly gives $\tilde{{S}}^{(\mu)}=0$, the effective potential difference $\Delta\tilde{{V}}^{(\mu)}=-\Delta\tilde{{S}}^{(\mu)}$ between the perturbative vacuum and the classical solution given by \eqref{eq:genADHMbulk} is equal to

 This computes the difference between the energies of the initial brane configuration and the classical solution (tachyon condensate).